-For the CUI security requirements in NIST Special Publication 800-171, nonfederal organizations are required to describe in a system security plan, how the specified requirements are met or how organizations plan to meet the requirements.
-The plan describes the system boundary; the environment in which the system operates; how the security requirements are implemented; and the relationships with or connections to other systems.
-Thus, the scope of the assessments conducted using the procedures in this publication will be guided and informed by the individual system security plans for the organizational systems processing, storing, or transmitting CUI.
+For the CUI security requirements in NIST Special Publication 800-171, nonfederal organizations describe in a system security plan, how the specified requirements are met or how organizations plan to meet the requirements.
+The plan describes the system boundary; the environment in which the system operates; how the requirements are implemented; and the relationships with or connections to other systems.
+The scope of the assessments conducted using the procedures described in this publication are guided and informed by the individual system security plans for the organizational systems processing, storing, or transmitting CUI.
 The assessments focus on the implementation and effectiveness of the safeguards intended to meet a fixed set of security requirements as defined in NIST Special Publication 800-171.